ShikharY/Elections_Data_Analysis/README.md

 # Elections_Data_Analysis
-My work on R looking at Election Data in Indiaa
+My work on R looking at Election Data in India this is a line from my rstudio.